Ventricular assist device: Recent developments

 The majority of VADs on the market today are somewhat bulky.
 The smallest device approved by the FDA, the HeartMate II, weighs about 1 lb and measures 3 in.
 This has proven particularly important for women and children, for whom alternatives would have been too large.
 As of 2017, HeartMate III has been approved by the FDA.
-It is smaller than its predecessor HeartMate II, and uses a full maglev impeller instead of the cup-and-ball bearing system found in HeartMate II.
+It is smaller than its predecessor HeartMate II and uses a full maglev impeller instead of the cup-and-ball bearing system found in HeartMate II.

-One device, VentrAssist, gained CE Mark approval for use in the EU and began clinical trials in the US.
-As of June 2007 these pumps had been implanted in over 100 patients.
-In 2009, Ventracor was placed into the hands of Administrators due to financial problems and was later that year liquidated.
-No other companies purchased the technology, so as a result the VentrAssist device was essentially defunct.
-Around 30–50 patients worldwide remain supported on VentrAssist devices as of January 2010.

 The HeartWare HVAD works similarly to the VentrAssist—albeit much smaller and not requiring an abdominal pocket to be implanted into.
 The device has obtained CE Mark in Europe, and FDA approval in the U.S. The HeartWare HVAD could be implanted through limited access without sternotomy, however in 2021 Medtronic discontinued the device.

 In a small number of cases left ventricular assist devices, combined with drug therapy, have enabled the heart to recover sufficiently for the device to be able to be removed (explanted).
+Several surgical approaches, including interventional decommissioning, off-pump explantation using a custom-made plug and complete LVAD removal through redo sternotomy, have been described with a 5-year survival of up to 80%.